Abaqus composite modeling tutorial

 For all workshops 4 to 7, some simple macro models are presented, and you can get the basic knowledge of composite modeling and analysis in Abaqus in each workshop.
 Abaqus composite analysis steps, such as Abaqus composite layup setting and other steps, are fully described.

 It would be useful to see Abaqus Documentation to understand how it would be hard to start an Abaqus simulation without any Abaqus tutorial.
-If you are working on Abaqus composite damage and need some resources about composite FEM simulation, click on the composites Abaqus page to get more than 20 hours of video training packages of composite materials simulation.
+If you are working on Abaqus composite damage and need some resources about composite FEM simulation, click on the abaqus composite tutorial page to get more than 20 hours of video training packages of composite materials simulation.

 You can watch demo here.